-Evan Breibart serves as a director of the Company.
+Evan Breibart will serve as a director of the Company upon effectiveness of the registration statement to which this prospectus forms a part.
 He is an experienced shipping executive, investor and lawyer.
 Mr. Breibart co-founded Jelco Delta Holding Corp., a company focusing on investment in shipping companies, in 2013 and has served as a director of Jelco since then.
 From 2001 to 2012, he served as general counsel of Restis Group, one of the largest private shipping companies in Greece.
 During that period, he was instrumental in growing the family fleet from 18 reefer vessels to over 120 dry bulk and tanker vessels.
 He was responsible for negotiating and executing a broad range of high value strategic transactions and also instrumental in establishing a number of shipping related joint venture companies.
 Prior to that, Mr. Breibart practiced shipping law with leading solicitors Watson Farley William and Holman Fenwick Willan.
 He holds a BA in English and a Juris Doctor degree from University of Georgia and a Master of Law in European Law from Universite Libre de Bruxelles in Belgium.